anthonycoffey/property-manager-pro/memory-bank/activeContext.md

   - **Token Refresh Mechanism:** The explicit server-side token refresh signaling mechanism in `processSignUp` (previously using Realtime Database, then Firestore flags) has been removed to simplify the function, per user request.
 - **Auth Provider State Management (Race Condition Fix):** The refactor of `AuthProvider.tsx` using two `useEffect` hooks (one for raw Firebase user state, one for processing that state and managing loading/claims) proved effective in resolving a subtle race condition.
 This highlights the importance of carefully managing loading states when dealing with asynchronous authentication events and React context propagation to route guards.
 The key was ensuring that `loading` is `true` during the entire period when user data (including claims) is being fetched and set, preventing `ProtectedRoute` from acting on incomplete or stale data.
 - **Multi-Tenant User Onboarding Strategy (New Insight 2025-05-23):** Adopted a two-part strategy for user creation to support multi-tenancy:
-  1. The `processSignUp` (`auth.onCreate`) trigger handles initial state for direct sign-ups (assigning `pending_association` role) and admin user setup.
+  1. The `processSignUp` (`auth.onCreate`) trigger (`functions/src/auth/processSignUp.ts`) handles initial state for direct sign-ups (assigning `pending_association` role, or `admin` role and profile for admin emails).
+It no longer creates Firestore documents for `pending_association` users.
-  2. The `signUpWithInvitation` callable Cloud Function manages invited user sign-ups (both email/password and social sign-on), ensuring immediate association with an organization, correct roles, and profile creation in the designated multi-tenant Firestore path.
+  2. The `signUpWithInvitation` callable Cloud Function (`functions/src/callable/signUpWithInvitation.ts`) manages invited user sign-ups (both email/password and social sign-on), ensuring immediate association with an organization, correct final roles (overwriting any defaults), and profile creation in the designated multi-tenant Firestore path.
+- **Firestore Rules Update (New Insight 2025-05-24):**
+  - Removed security rules for the root `/users` collection in `firestore.rules` as this collection is no longer used for storing `pending_association` user profiles.
 - **TypeScript Configuration for Firebase Functions (New Insight 2025-05-24):** Confirmed that the TypeScript setup for Firebase Functions (likely using `moduleResolution: "nodenext"` or similar) requires explicit `.js` extensions for relative imports within the `functions/src` directory.
 Type-only imports (`import type { ... } from ...`) are also enforced for type imports when `verbatimModuleSyntax` is enabled.
 - **Social Sign-On for Invitations (New Insight 2025-05-24):** The `AcceptInvitationPage.tsx` now supports Google and Microsoft sign-on.
 The `signUpWithInvitation` Cloud Function was updated to handle these pre-authenticated users by skipping Auth user creation if a `uid` is passed from the client, and validating the social email against the invitation.
 - **Invitation Detail Fetching (New Insight 2025-05-24):** A new `getInvitationDetails` Cloud Function was added to securely provide the invited email to the `AcceptInvitationPage.tsx`, allowing the email field to be pre-filled and made readonly.
 This enhances user experience and data integrity for the invitation acceptance process.